 Should the weather look like it might be scorching I would recommend some additional packing essentials which includes an extra application of sun cream or a hat/visor and some lighter kit.
 This is why it is always best to start your adventure planning by looking at the weather.

 Let's assume I’m going running for 20 miles in the mountains in the warmer months.
 The weather’s going to be 18 degrees with no wind and not a cloud in the sky.
-For my waterproofs, I will take my Podium Waterproof Jacket and Pants.
+For my waterproofs, I will take my Phase Nano Waterproof Jacket and pants.
 I love these because they are so light and pack down to nothing but will cover me if the weather turns.
-I will wear my dragon shorts, dragon zip tank or dragon zip t-shirt and my trucker cap to keep the sun out of my eyes.
+I will wear my SlipStream Twin Skin Running Shorts, and Dart Nano Base Layer, as well as my trucker cap to keep the sun out of my eyes.

 Then I'll put in my emergency hat and gloves.
 As it’s summer, I’d use a via stretch beanie and power dry gloves to keep my bag nice and light.
 I'll also pack a spare emergency baselayer too, like a dart long sleeve top.
 Even though it's 18 degrees, it will be cooler high up and if you have an accident like roll an ankle and have to hobble back to the car or, even worse have to be rescued, you’ll soon get cold pretty fast.
 This is why I carry the spare hat and gloves, as well as a baselayer and an emergency bivy.
 If you are still cold then you can then also put on the waterproof jacket and pants too!